lorenzo-stoakes/linux-vm-notes/fundamentals.md

 * This content will likely be duplicated elsewhere when we start digging into things further.

+* This section intentionally doesn't reference any code to keep the fundamental principles conceptual without getting too bogged down in detail.
+The entire rest of the notes are ALL about getting so bogged down in detail your body ends up preserved for future generations ;)

 ### Virtual memory

 * In Linux (and most modern OSes) [virtual memory][virtual-memory] is used to